ardatan/graphql-tools/website/docs/stitch-combining-schemas.md

 ## Getting started

-In this example we'll stitch together two very simple schemas.
-We'll be dealing with a system of users and posts.
+In this example we'll stitch together two very simple schemas representing a system of users and posts.
+You can find many supporting examples of stitching concepts in the [demos repository](https://github.com/gmac/schema-stitching-demos).

 ```js
 import { makeExecutableSchema } from '@graphql-tools/schema';